 Data modifications

 While we can generally use the same data and variables that we introduced in section 4.2.1 and used to estimate (4), some modifications are necessary.
-This is to account for the fact that the reporting of some variables only begins in 2020 while we need them for the entire duration of the panel, i.e. from all the way back in January 2014.
+This is to account for the fact that the reporting of some variables only begins in 2020 while we need them for January 2014 to June 2020.
 Below, we explain how we make such modifications:

 Mobility.
-The daily driving request data reported by Apple that we use as a measure of GDP is only available from early 2020 onwards.
+The daily driving request data by Apple that we use as a measure of GDP is only available from early 2020 onwards.
 However, Apple constructs the variable as an index that is normalized to 100 on 13 January 2020.
-As such, we backfill this variable with 100 for the time between January 1, 2014 and January 12, 2020.
-Essentially, this assumes that there were no economic restrictions through lockdowns before the outbreak of COVID-19.
-This seems an innocuous assumption.
-Furthermore, as the driving data from Apple is only available for a limited number of countries, we use mobility data from Google as an alternative.
+As such, we backfill this variable with “100” for the time before January 12, 2020.
+Essentially, this makes the innocuous assumption that there were no restrictions on economies through lockdowns before the pandemic.
+Furthermore, as the driving data from Apple is available for a limited number of countries, we also use data from Google.
 Specifically, we use Google’s workplace mobility variable.
-This variable is also constructed as an index that so that the median value of workplace mobility between January 3, 2020 and February 6, 2020 is standardized to 100.
-As such, we can backfill this variable with the number “100” for observations before January 3, 2020.
-The economic intuition behind this is essentially the same as in the case of Apple’s driving requests data: prior to COVID-19, there were no mobility restrictions in place so that the index should be at 100.
+This variable is also constructed as an index that so that the median value of workplace mobility between January 3, 2020 and February 6, 2020 is standardized to 100, which we backfill to January 2014.
+The economic intuition behind this is again that prior to COVID-19 there were no mobility restrictions in place, indicating no restrictions of GDP.

 COVID-19 Case and Mortality numbers.
 COVID-19 epidemiological measures such as daily cases and mortalities and their growth rates are backfilled with the number “0” for all observations before January 22, 2020.
 The intuition behind this is that the JHU CSSE COVID-19 reporting begins on January 22, 2020.
 Thus, it is innocuous to assume that prior to that date there were no (known) COVID-19 cases or mortalities.